 Bespoke agreements where access to a particular company/ group/ service is required for an extended filming period.

-Advice relating to Production/Commissioning Agreements, Co-Production Agreements, production title advice, Non-Disclosure Agreements & Option Agreements.
+Advice relating to Production/Commissioning Agreements, Co-Production Agreements, Development Agreements, Co-Development Agreements, Distribution Agreements, chain of title advice, Non-Disclosure Agreements, Option Agreements, Crew Contracts, Licenses of Underlying Rights & Agency (Talent Representation) Agreements.

 KEY TALENT AGREEMENTS

-Presenter Contracts, Talent Agreements, Voice Over Agreements, Key Contributor Agreements, & Script Writer Agreements.
+Presenter Contracts, Talent Agreements, Voice Over Agreements, Key Contributor Agreements, Expert/Consultant Agreements & Script Writer Agreements.